adam-mehdi/FastTimeSformer/README.md

 </div>

 ## Description
 FastTimeSformer is a video transformer that uses fast, linearly-scaling attention by applying FAVOR+ to divided spacetime attention.
-Code is adapted from repositories by @lucidrains.
+Code is adapted from repositories by lucidrains.

 ## How to use
 ```python